wakeuplabs-io/opraas/docs/research.md

 - **Monitoring the Relationship**: Both the vendor and client can monitor the status of their relationship, including balances, health status, and service endpoints.
 This will allow them to track contract progress and performance in real time.
 - **L1 Contract Deployment**: The website can assist in facilitating the deployment of L1 contracts, but the client is ultimately responsible for initiating the deployment and ensuring the security of their Admin keys.

+### Vendor migration

+For vendor migrations we'll take the same procedure as specified for `Provider Migrations and Backups`.
+We'll facilitate switching a node from replica to sequencer as well as encouraging the client to spin up those extra replicas from the get go as a safety mode.
+Our ui will list the nodes the user is paying for and the mode in which they're running.

 ## Risks and uncertainties

 - Given that the CLI makes it very easy to deploy new chains using the Optimism stack, the marketplace will aim to cater to those who do not want to be involved in infrastructure management.